 What are the stamp duty rates in Queensland?

 Each state and territory in Australia applies stamp duty differently, so not only do individual rates vary from state to state, but there are also different purchase thresholds and exemptions that property buyers need to understand.
 This makes it important to understand exactly how to calculate payable duty – or apply for any concessions for which you may be eligible – when purchasing a home, whether to live in or as an investment.

 In 2023, general stamp duty rates in Queensland are as below (please note that these are subject to change):

 What is the process?

-When is it due?
+When is stamp duty due?

 Stamp duty is payable once you receive notification that your documents have been assessed.
-If you’re borrowing money, your lender will probably require you to have these documents stamped before the loan can be settled, so you’ll need to pay the stamp duty prior to this.
-Remember, the longer you take to pay, the longer it will take for you to be legally recognised as the new owner of the property – and after a certain time, additional interest and fees may start to accrue.
-There is also a first home vacant land concession that may be claimed on land valued between $250,000 and $399,999.
+If you’re borrowing money, your lender will probably require you to have these documents stamped before the loan can be settled, so you’ll need to pay the stamp duty before this.

+If you’re purchasing a home over $550,000, you may still be eligible for the ‘home concession’ which could potentially save you up to $7,175 when buying a home in which to reside.
+There’s also a first home vacant land concession that may be claimed on land valued between $250,000 and $399,999.
 For land valued at less than $250,000, a full exemption may be claimed.

 Hallmark Homes give you more home for your money

 This is general information only.
-Current as at June 2018.
+Current as at October 2023.
 Stamp duty is subject to change.
 For more details, contact your lending institution or visit Queensland Treasury.